Skip to main navigation menu Skip to main content Skip to site footer

 • The submission has been typed up in VJTM's style template (see General Guidelines, below, for links to templates)

-• Citations are formatted in either APA 7th edition or Chicago style.
+• References are formatted in either Chicago 17th edition or APA 7th edition style.

 • SBL guidelines have been used for citing Scripture and abbreviating books of the Bible, biblical commentaries, names, places, etc.